-The video shows a first-person view of what it would be like to move at Mach 22 speeds through New York City.
-Zipping past the large body of water to reach the city in just over a second.
+The quick clip shows a first-person view of what it would be like to move at that sort of speed through New York City.

-“This really puts into perspective how slow sound actually is, this is crazy stuff,” one YouTuber commented.
+After watching the viral video, one YouTube user commented: “This really puts into perspective how slow sound actually is, this is crazy stuff.”

 A second said: “Manhattan came and went in less than two seconds.
 Ha, that’s insane.”

 “I think it's crazy that we as humans made an object go that fast,” pondered another.

 “I bet Newton would be pretty shocked to hear we actually went fast enough to orbit Earth like he theorized back when the fastest vehicles were sailing ships.